 - Flexibility and back strength.

-Of course, you’ll also be improving your hand-eye co-ordination and agility on the court.
-Your brain will constantly be working as you try and work out how and where to hit the ball, in order to gain an advantage over your opponent.
-Concentration is key during a game, you’ve always got the be thinking ahead and you look to out-smart your rival – you cannot take your eye of the ball for a second.
+Of course, you'll also be improving your hand-eye coordination and agility on the court.
+Your brain will constantly be working as you try to work out how and where to hit the ball, in order to gain an advantage over your opponent.
+Concentration is key during a game of squash.
+You've always got the be thinking ahead and looking to out-smart your rival - you cannot take your eye off the ball for a second.